dana-ciocan/dana-ciocan/README.md

 Currently, I am part of the team that builds and maintains The Economist's website :computer:

-I am working on my back-end skills and have passed my AWS Cloud Practitioner certification.
+I am working on my back-end and DevOps skills and have passed my AWS Cloud Practitioner certification.
 I am currently studying for the Solutions Architect Associate exam 👩‍🎓

 I have taught the Web Development course at the Code First Girls bootcamp and am a mentor for the School of Code bootcamp.
 I have just signed up as a coach for the Birmingham chapter of Codebar :woman_teacher: